-- The controls used to control hazardous energy are commonly called "lockout/tagout" procedures. - To protect workers from the unexpected release of energy, our organization has developed an "Energy Control Program", which is commonly referred to as the Lockout/Tagout Program.
-For our Lockout/Tagout program to be effective, all employees must understand when performing a lockout/tagout is required. - A lockout/tagout is required anytime your body is exposed to the path of a machine's actions, or if there is a danger from the sudden release of energy.
-Some common examples include removing machine guarding to lubricate machinery or make repairs, reaching into machines or equipment to clear jams or make adjustments and servicing any type of electrical equipment. - Our organization's Energy Control Program establishes three different employee designations related to lockout/tagout procedures.
+• Our organization has developed an "Energy Control Program" as required by the Occupational Safety and Health Administration, OSHA, in their standard 1910.147 titled "The Control of Hazardous Energy - Lockout/Tagout".
+For our lockout/tagout program to be effective, all employees must understand when performing a lockout/tagout is required.

+• A lockout/tagout is required anytime your body is exposed to the path of a machine's actions, or if there is a danger from the sudden release of energy.
+Some common examples include removing machine guarding to lubricate machinery or make repairs, reaching into machines or equipment to clear jams or make adjustments and servicing any type of electrical equipment.

+Our organization's Energy Control Program establishes three different employee designations related to lockout/tagout procedures.
 These designations are authorized employees, affected employees and other employees.
 Each designation carries differing roles and responsibilities.